 But, expired domains can also be a trap.
 You have to be careful about buying domains – especially if you are investing quite a bit of money to get them.
 There are expired domain services and websites that promise you spam-free domains that have built up a reputation.
 A lot of those services tend to be expensive.

-So, what do you do if you are short of money.
-Here’s presenting the 3 free ways to hunt for expired domains.
+So, what do you do if you are short of money?
+Here I present three distinct completely free methods to hunt for expired domains.

 Domcop is probably the best way to find out domains that have expired, or about to expire.